iProgramMC/iprogrammc.github.io/blog/src/articles/2025-09-26-discord-on-nt-3-1-part-2.md

 ### Standing on the shoulders of giants

 Well, that giant is... me from a few months ago!
-But of course, all of my *current* work relies on my past research work, which was described in the [2025-03-30-discord-on-nt-3-1.html](previous article).
+But of course, all of my *current* work relies on my past research work, which was described in the [previous article](2025-03-30-discord-on-nt-3-1.html).
 Give that a read if you are interested in the history of Discord Messenger ports for some reason.

 ### What about Win32s (again)?